-2.2.5 Leases
+4.5 Leases

 At inception of a contract, the Company assesses whether a contract is, or contains, a lease.
 A contract is, or contains, a lease if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.
 To assess whether a contract conveys the right to control the use of an identified asset, the Company uses the definition of a lease in IFRS 16.
-This policy is applied to contracts entered into, on or after 1 January 2019.

-As a lessee
+4.5.1 As a lessee